SandroMartens/chess-opening-transpositions/README.md

 1\. ... d5 | Anglo-Scandinavian Defense
 2\. d4 | Queen's Gambit

-We transposed from the English Opening to a Queen's Gambit.
 The first order is considered solid and played very often.
 The second is considered unsound and therefore (almost) not played by pro players.
 If we analyze many chess games, we can build a graph were each node is a known opening position and edges are transpositions between openings (or opening variants).

 ## Methology